stevcooo/PollutionBlog/ReadMe.md

 This will be enough to run the web application or host it if you like, you can also test your endpoints with Postman or something similar just to be sure that the software part of this project works fine.
 #### Hardware/Arduino
-When you're done with the web probject, now is time to put the values inside the [`Arduino code`](Arduino/pollution-sensor-wifi-post-and-two-displays/pollution-sensor-wifi-post-and-two-displays.ino).
+When you're done with the web project, now is time to put the values inside the [`Arduino code`](Arduino/pollution-sensor-wifi-post-and-two-displays/pollution-sensor-wifi-post-and-two-displays.ino).
 Here `NAME_OF_YOUR_NETWORK` should be the name of your local network, and also `NETWORK_PASSWORD` should be the password of your network.
 For the endpoint, here, the value of `PATH_OF_YOUR_ENDPOINT` should be replaced with the address of your endpoint, for example, http://mysensordatadomai.com/api/Entries if you host your application on some web/cloud provider, or http://localhost:27005/api/Entries if the application is hosted on your machine (please check the port).